git4example/genai-fsx-workshop-on-eks-auto/content/020_setup/022_aws_event/index.en.md

 ## Query the Amazon EKS cluster:
-Run the command below to see the Kubernetes nodes currently provisioned:
+Run the command below just to see the connectivity to EKS Auto Cluster:

 ::code[kubectl get nodes]{language=bash showLineNumbers=false showCopyAction=true}

-You should see two nodes provisioned (which are the on-demand nodes used by the Kubernetes controllers), such as the output below:
+You should see one node provisioned which was provisioned by EKS Auto to run some of the core components required for the workshop.

 ![get-nodes](/static/images/get-nodes.png)

 You now have a VSCode IDE Server environment set-up ready to use your Amazon EKS Cluster!
 You may now proceed with the next step.